lvcabral/brs-engine/docs/contributing.md

 ## Types of Contributions

 Since this project is still maturing, many of its initial contributions will take the form of new features or bug fixes.
-Even if you're not familiar with TypeScript, you can still help make `brs-emu` a more accurate interpreter for the BrightScript language.
+Even if you're not familiar with TypeScript, you can still help make `brs-engine` a more accurate interpreter for the BrightScript language.
 You can:

 1. Improve documentation for BrightScript's quirks (even minor typos fixes are helpful!)
 2. File issues demonstrating where this implementation diverges from the reference one (i.e. on a Roku device)
 3. Add end-to-end tests in BrightScript to help exercise find bugs
-4. Use `brs-emu` and tell your friends about it
+4. Use `brs-engine` and tell your friends about it

 ## How to Contribute

 ## Submitting Issues

-If you find something wrong with `brs-emu`, or something doesn't seem right, feel free to [open a new issue](https://github.com/lvcabral/brs-emu/issues/new).
+If you find something wrong with `brs-engine`, or something doesn't seem right, feel free to [open a new issue](https://github.com/lvcabral/brs-engine/issues/new).
-If the issue is related to how the **parser** or the **interpreter** handles the _BrightScript_ language, then you should consider [open the issue on the original `brs` project](https://github.com/sjbarag/brs/issues/new), not in this fork, as I am keeping it synchronized, the fix will eventually be merged to `brs-emu`.
+If the issue is related to how the **parser** or the **interpreter** handles the _BrightScript_ language, then you should consider [open the issue on the original `brs` project](https://github.com/rokucommunity/brs/issues/new), not in this fork, as I am keeping it synchronized, the fix will eventually be merged to `brs-engine`.
 Please try to avoid "how do I X in BrightScript" questions however &mdash; those are best suited for [StackOverflow](https://stackoverflow.com) or similar Q&A sites.

 ### Bug Reports